senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 $$</div>

-We can easily see that the perplexity of a fair coin is 2 (we are “two ways perplexed” about the outcome of the random process).
+We can easily see that the perplexity of a fair coin is 2 (we are “two ways perplexed” about the outcome of the random event).

 ### Information content